 What was previously known as ICT is now known as Computing to reflect the increased emphasis on programming or coding.
 At St. Luke’s we build on Early Years exploration to develop a range of code experiences right through KS2.
 These include programming languages like Scratch and HTML which allow children to design and create games or control robots and equipment; and build websites, respectively.
-Children also design and build apps for their phones and use a variety of real and virtual programmable robots to support their learning in positional language, understanding of angle, co-ordinates, etc. This is all built on developing logical reasoning, problem solving and collaborative learning.
+Children also use a variety of real and virtual programmable robots to support their learning in positional language, understanding of angle, co-ordinates, etc. This is all built on developing logical reasoning, problem solving and collaborative learning.
 Importantly, we are also ensuring that technology continues to be used by all children to support, extend and enhance their learning across the whole curriculum on a regular basis.
 We utilise up to date cloud based technologies for presentation of ideas and research and different devices suited to purpose e.g. tablets for animations and research.
 We have a well maintained broadband connection and a high spec wireless network.
 There are banks of laptops on each floor; interactive whiteboards/televisions in every classroom and learning space; and digital microscopes, cameras, visualisers and data loggers all of which are used continually across the school.
 We have video conferencing and interactive animation facilities which allow the children to engage with experts and real time moving characters to bring history (and other subject areas) to life.
 We are continually reviewing our use of our website to maximise the link between school and home learning and develop the children’s communication skills through blogging and discussion forums.
-In recent times we have begun to make use of Seesaw to keep parent/carers in touch with their child’s learning, document our learning journeys and improve comunication.
+We make extensive use of Seesaw to keep parent/carers in touch with their child’s learning, document our learning journeys and improve communication.

 PSHE – Personal, Social and Health Education